 Olympic Peninsula Audubon Society (OPAS) promotes birding and habitat conservation in the rich birding environment and migratory paths where the climate ranges from rain forest to semiarid through birder activities, classes, workshops, and the Olympic BirdFest in April, featuring birding trips (some overnight, including meals), guided walks, workshops, and other events.

-Featured Events are list first each day, highlighted by a photo.
-Featured events are unique or annual events that we or our advertisers don’t want you to overlook.
+Featured Events are listed first each day, highlighted by a photo.
+These are unique, popular, or annual events that we or our advertisers don’t want you to overlook.